Government funding for innovation in smart energy systems and technologies

 Funding for flexibility markets feasibility studies

 As part of the Upgrading our energy system: smart systems and flexibility plan, in July 2017, government launched a competition on local flexibility markets, committing up to £600,000 for feasibility studies about innovative approaches that can be used to value and trade flexibility in the UK electricity system.
 This competition is now closed for entrants.
-Details about competition winners will be announced here in due course.
+Details of the projects supported by this competition:

 Details about the competition are set out in the guidance notes: